 In Product Realization Lab classes, students use the rich array of tools, design engineering software, and readings to develop soft goods, electronics, metal and mechatronics devices, Interactions with the Stanford design engineering community as well as field trips to iconic Bay area design engineering firms round out students' experience.

 Students develop the language and toolset to transform design concepts into tangible models/prototypes that cultivate the emergence of mechanical aptitude.
 Visual communication tools such as sketching, orthographic projection, and 2D/3D design software are introduced in the context of design and prototyping assignments.
-Instruction and practice with hand, powered, and digital prototyping tools in the Product Realization Lab support students' implementation and iteration of physical project work.
-Project documentation, reflection, and in-class presentations are opportunities for students to find their design voice and practice sharing it with others.
+Due to COVID-19 restrictions during AY20-21, in-person use of the Product Realization Lab may be limited or not permitted.
+Lab kits will be sent to enrolled students to support exploration of prototyping and mechanical design techniques that will be practiced during synchronous lectures and coaching sessions.
+Project documentation, reflection, and presentations are opportunities for students to find their design voice and practice sharing it with others

 Design for Additive Manufacturing (DfAM) combines the fields of Design for Manufacturability (DfM) and Additive Manufacturing (AM).
-ME127 will introduce the capabilities and limitations of various AM technologies and apply the principles of DfM in order to design models and fabricate parts in the Stanford Product Realization Lab (PRL) Room 36.
-Students will use Computer Aided Design (CAD) software to create models and run simulations, then print physical parts in the PRL.
-Topics include: design for rapid prototyping, additive tooling and fixtures, material selection, 3D scanning, post-processing and finishing, CAD simulation and topology optimization, and additive manufacturing at scale.
+ME127 will introduce the capabilities and limitations of various AM technologies and apply the principles of DfM in order to design models fit for printing.
+Students will use Computer Aided Design (CAD) software to create models and run simulations of their designs.
+Topics include: design for rapid prototyping, material selection, post-processing and finishing, CAD simulation, algorithmic modeling, additive tooling and fixtures, and additive manufacturing at scale.

 Students develop fluency with industry design requirements and deepen their practical mechanical design skills by completing deliverables similar to those required in industry.
 They also learn about the range of responsibilities and daily activities that make up professional mechanical design work.